arpit2412/InstanceGM/README.md

 ### Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following libraries from requirements file

 `pip install -r requirements.txt`